Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 What does Ralph symbolize in Lord of the Flies with quotes?

 Ralph symbolizes the high ideals of democracy and cooperation and demonstrates the traits of a competent leader.
 He also serves as a cautionary tale, highlighting how opportunistic strongmen, group paranoia, and tribalism can overthrow democratic values.
-Ralph is a reminder of how fragile civilization is and how easily the darkness can destroy it in the human heart.

 Why does Ralph cry at the end?

-Ralph cries at the novel’s end because he realizes that his childhood innocence is lost forever and he has been exposed to the darkness of human nature.
-He also mourns the loss of his true and wise friend, Piggy, who the hunters killed.
+He also mourns the loss of his true and wise friend, Piggy, whom the hunters killed.
 Symbolically, Ralph’s tears represent the fragility of civilization and the uncontrollable savagery of humans without the restraints of society.

 Conclusion